 At least 315 Ossett men lost their lives during WW1 and these were mainly young men aged under 40 years of age.
 In total, the dead numbered about 2% of Ossett's population at that time, but many more would return home wounded, maimed or suffering from shell-shock.
 Most were reluctant to speak about the horrors that they went through, if they were lucky enough to survive.

-Presented here are some of the stories of those Ossett men as we try to remember them 100 years later.
-In the right-hand sidebar of this web page is an alphabetically arranged list of names of the Ossett soldiers and sailors who died during WW1.
-In addition, in the left-hand sidebar, there are links to a series of articles by Ossett historian David Scriven about life in Ossett during WW1, which David will be adding to in due course.
-There are also the stories of Soldiers Who Survived, Medal Winners, Conscientious Objectors and we will be adding details of some of the Ossett women who served as nurses during WW1.
+Presented here are some of the stories of those Ossett men in an effort to remember them 100 years later.
+In the right-hand sidebar of this web page is an alphabetically arranged list of names of the Ossett service personnel who died during WW1.
+In addition, in the left-hand sidebar, there are links to a series of articles by Ossett historian David Scriven about life in Ossett during WW1..
+There are also the stories of Soldiers Who Survived, Medal Winners, Conscientious Objectors and details of some of the Ossett women who served as nurses during WW1.

 Most us will have ancestors who fought in the Great War and it touched the lives of the majority.
-We hope you will find something of interest on the stories presented here.
+I hope you will find something of interest on the stories presented here.
 Just click on the name in the right-hand sidebar (or left-hand sidebar) and a new page will open with their story, sometimes with a picture, and in most cases, with details of their tragically short lives and in what action they were killed.
-Many of the soldiers and sailors featured here lie where they died and sadly their bodies were never recovered.
+Many of the servicemen featured here lie where they died and sadly their bodies were never recovered.

-If any of these brave men are your ancestors and you have corrections, information, pictures, stories about them that you would like us to add, we would be delighted to do so.
-Please contact us via the CONTACT page above or via the GUESTBOOK.
-In fact, please contact us if you have any thoughts about this WW1 Remembrance project, we would love to hear what you think.
+If any of these brave men are your ancestors and you have corrections, information, pictures, stories about them that you would like me to add, I would be delighted to do so.
+Please contact me via the CONTACT page above.
+In fact, please contact me if you have any thoughts about this WW1 Remembrance project, I would love to hear what you think.

 Above: Ossett War Memorial, now located in the Market Place, but originally located at the bottom of Kingsway near Ossett Town Hall.